stuartj073/TurnStyle/README.md

 ## Testing User Stories
 -As a first time visitor, I want to get a concrete understanding of the main function of the website and what I can do as a customer.
 Upon entering the website, the user is met with a site logo and title along with a small message that reads:
-"TunrStyle.
+"TurnStyle.
 Helping brick and mortar music emporiums during distressing times."
-Underneath this any further queries a firs time visitor might have are made abundantly clear as each of the three sections describe in detail what the website is all about.
+Underneath this any further queries a first time visitor might have are made abundantly clear as each of the three sections describe in detail what the website is all about.

 -As a first time visitor, I want to be easily able to navigate throughout the website to the various sections and pages.